natashkela/BookWorm/README.md

 create a separate folder called mongo in desired location.
 Afterwards add 2 folders for database data and log files. remember path to these folders you will need them.

 go to the folder where mongodb was installed.
-On windows default is ("C:/Program Files/MongoDB/Server/VERSION NUMBER/). access bin folder.
+On windows default path is `C:/Program Files/MongoDB/Server/VERSION NUMBER/`. access bin folder.
 For convenience you could add path to bin to environment variables.

 run command